Trump Conspiracy Tweetstorms Are The Infowars Of The Left

 Advertisement

-One major problem, as a late update to a glowing Daily Kos post about the thread pointed out, was that Abramson was wrong about the size of the event space—the Mayflower is bigger than the National Press Club—and relied on the deceptive claim of neoconservative columnist Jamie Kirchick that the Center for National Interest, has “ties to the Russian regime.”
+One major problem, as a late update to a glowing Daily Kos post about the thread pointed out, was that Abramson was wrong about the size of the event space—the Mayflower is bigger than the National Press Club—and relied on the deceptive claim of neoconservative columnist Jamie Kirchick that the Center for National Interest has “ties to the Russian regime.”
 Last year, the CNI’s magazine called for “The United States [to] pursue confrontation [with Russia] where necessary and mutual interests without illusions where possible.”
 Abramson’s entire theory was built on faulty assumptions.

-In another thread this week, Abramson admitted that “citizen journalists”—among whose numbers he counts himself and the pictured fellow conspiracist traveller Louise Mensch—are “more prone to mistakes.”
-But in the same thread, he managed to take credit for reporting what the “mainstream media” won’t even as he cites the BBC’s reporting.
-It is a common thread in Abramson’s writing: The idea that the American media won’t “fully investigate” the Russian stories, when the fact is that the American media has been covering the story nonstop (and sometimes breathlessly) since before the election, and most of what Abramson himself knows has been culled from reporting done by American media outlets.
+[Update, April 5: After publication of this piece, Abramson wrote that the event took place the Mayflower Hotel’s secondary State Ballroom rather than its Grand Ballroom, something that he hadn’t previously specified.
+The State Ballroom is indeed a smaller space than the National Press Club, but the hotel’s website indicates it’s possible for the State and East ballrooms to be combined.
+When I called, the hotel told me that the specific room used for the speech couldn’t be disclosed for privacy reasons.]

 Advertisement